tjone131/MICR_475/homework-3.md

 that classes of vehicle seem to be the determinant of highway mileage, rather than the manufacturers of those cars.
 So to put in simpler terms;
-rather than buying a car based on the manufacturer, put more consideration into the vehicle class and your lifestyle.
+rather than buying a car based on the manufacturer, put more consideration into the vehicle class and your lifestyle!